Kodlak15/Kodlak15/README.md

 - 👋 Hi, I’m @Kodlak15
-- 👀 I’m interested in GIS, scripting, data science, data analysis, data visualization, data engineering, and machine learning.
+- 👀 I’m interested in GIS, automation, data science, data analysis, data visualization, data engineering, and machine learning.
 - 🌱 I’m currently learning a little bit of everything!
 - 💞️ I’m looking to collaborate on machine learning and other data oriented projects.
 - 📫 How to reach me: stanlcod15@gmail.com